 We recommend reading: Things Everyone Should Know about Breast Cancer

-Many people will probably be surprised by this fact, but the breasts also possess their own unique bacterial flora, just like the digestive system.
-This complex and important micro-biome performs its important job deep within the tissue of the breasts.
+Many people will probably be surprised by this fact, but breasts also possess their own unique bacterial flora, just like the digestive system.
+This complex and important micro-biome performs its important job deep within the breasts’ tissues.

 This is hopeful news for researchers.
 One way to prevent and even combat cancer is by protecting the immune system and designing specific antibiotics to treat the types of bacteria that can directly contribute to the development of breast cancer.

-Those responsible for the study have proven that something as simple as eating more probiotics can effectively combat these types of harmful microorganisms.
+Those responsible for the study have proven that something as simple as consuming more probiotics to prevent breast cancer can effectively combat these types of harmful microorganisms.

 Discover: Two Ingredients to Remove Colon Toxins